History of the Calvinist–Arminian debate: The Remonstrants and Calvinist reaction

-Forty-four ministers (mostly from the province of Holland) signed onto the Remonstrance, and on 14 January 1610 it was submitted to the Grand Pensionary, Johan van Oldenbarnevelt.
-(Due to this document the followers of Arminius became known as Remonstrants.)
+Forty-four ministers (mostly from the province of Holland) signed the Remonstrance, and on 14 January 1610 it was submitted to the Grand Pensionary, Johan van Oldenbarnevelt.
+(Due to this document, the followers of Arminius became known as Remonstrants.)
 Oldenbarnevelt held onto the Remonstrance for an unusually long period and it was not until June 1610 that it was submitted in an altered form to the States of Holland.
 "The States sent the five articles to all classes, forbidding them to go 'higher' in their examinations of ordinands than what was expressed in the articles.
 Needless to say, most classes did not take the slightest notice of this prohibition."

 In another attempt to avoid a provincial synod, the States held The Hague Conference which lasted from 11 March to 20 May 1611 (with intermissions).
 It was at this conference that the delegates of Arminius' opponents submitted a response to the Remonstrance, called the Counter-Remonstrance (from which the name Contra- or Counter-Remonstrants was given them).

-Leading influences among Arminius' followers (now called Remonstrants) were Arminius' close friend and Roman Catholic-turned-Reformed pastor Johannes Wtenbogaert, lawyer Hugo Grotius, and a scholar named Simon Episcopius.
+Leading influences among Arminius' followers were Wtenbogaert, Hugo Grotius, and Simon Episcopius.
 Due to the Remonstrants’ view of the supremacy of civil authorities over church matters, King James I of England came out in support of the Remonstrance (later he would join with their opponents against Conrad Vorstius).

-Behind the theological debate lay a political one between Prince Maurice, a strong military leader, and his former mentor Johan van Oldenbarnevelt, Grand Pensionary of Holland and personification of civil power.
+Behind the theological debate lay a political one between Prince Maurice, a strong military leader, and his former mentor Oldenbarnevelt, who was the personification of civil power.
 Maurice, who had Calvinist leanings, desired war with Holland's enemy, Roman Catholic Spain.
 Oldenbarnevelt, along with Arminius and his followers, desired peace.